Daily Recap

 Task & Issue details

-Clicking a task or issue opens a drawer with complete details: title, description, labels, integration source, and metadata such as due dates and assignees.
+- Quick view — opens a drawer alongside your recap with the full details: title, description, labels, integration source, and metadata such as due dates and assignees.

 Task visibility